cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 For a plugin-dependent project like Backstage, it's vital that community members contribute plugins, for two reasons:

 1. To expand the base functionality of Backstage by covering common use cases
-2. To provide complete examples of how plugins are structured, written, and added to the project.
+2. To provide complete examples of how plugins are structured, written, and added to the project

+Contributor documentation should be in README files in the Backstage GitHub repo and should be limited to how to contribute software to the product.
+"How to write a plugin" documentation should be included in the website-based doc as described above.

 ### Organize and "signpost" documentation

 Right now different types of documentation (conceptual/architectural; instructional; reference) for different user roles are intermixed throughout the documentation site.

-Disentagle the contributor documentation from the product documentation, as described in the [Information architecture recommendations](#recommendations).
+Disentagle the contributor documentation from the product documentation, as described in the [User documentation recommendations][proj-doc-rec].

 **Organize by role and task**